Posts

 Constant remembrance of God, and how to achieve it?

-Constant rememb rance ( Smarana, dhyana, or abhyasa of God ) is not 'thinking of God every second', which is impossible for the restless mind, but cultivating a deep, natural undercurrent of awareness of God's presence in the heart, which flows alongside all duties.
+Constant remembrance(Smarana, dhyana, or abhyasa of God) is not 'thinking of God every second', which is impossible for the restless mind, but cultivating a deep, natural undercurrent of awareness of God's presence in the heart, which flows alongside all duties.
 It is not just when you sit in meditation, but also while living, working, and interacting with others.
 This is not merely the mechanical repetition of God's name, but an inner state of feeling connected to Him.
-Smarana is often described as an unbroken stream of thought directed towards the Divine, leading t a constant state of awareness.
-The Puranas also present examples, such as the liberation of Kamsa a o nd Shishupala , who constantly thought of Krishna out of animosity, to demonstrate that continuous mental focus on the Supreme Lord can lead to liberation, even in unusual contexts.
+Smarana is often described as an unbroken stream of thought directed towards the Divine, leading to a constant state of awareness.
+The Puranas also present examples, such as the liberation of Kamsa and Shishupala, who constantly thought of Lord Krishna out of animosity, to demonstrate that continuous mental focus on the Supreme Lord can lead to liberation, even in unusual contexts.
 Dhyana in Sanskrit comes from the root "dhyai"-to think, to contemplate.
-It is a de...
+It is a deep ...

 Offering Heart(Hrudaya Kamalam) to God.

 Man worships God, who gave him human birth in many ways.
 During the worship, he offers leaves, flowers, fruits or water to the extent of his ability.
 It may be that offering this way is a sign of gratitude, but is a human being really capable of offering to God?
-If we think about it this way, we can say that it is not so perfect.
+When we offer anything to God, the materials in that offering are all the creation of God.
+If we consider this perspective, we can say that it is not so perfect, because there is nothing of our own in that material offering.
 God is the one who created the entire Universe.
-The gifts that a devotee gives to God are tiny.
-But if he does not offer something, the devotee's mind will not be satisfied.
+But if the devotee does not offer something to God, his mind will not be satisfied.
 Once upon a time, a Yogi prepared to worship God.
 Then wisdom dawned within him.
 Performing each and every act of worship, he addressed the Lord thus...
 "O God Almighty, You are the Universe itself.
 So how can you be invoked?
 Where should you place your seat when you are the support of all creation?
-Why do you need water to wash your feet, since you are ever pure?
-Why speak of a cure when you are Holiness itself?
-How shall you be bathed, who are eternally pure?
-What garment shal...
+Why do you need water to wash your feet, since you are ever pure?...

 List of all past posts